 - If you are unable to make up a missed exam on Shelf retake day in July, you will be charged the cost of the exam.
-Please check the NBME website for current cost information. - A check in the amount of the exam and additional fees (if applicable) is to be made out to the Icahn School of Medicine at Mount Sinai and submitted to the Office of Curriculum Support (OCS) prior to taking the exam.
+Please check the NBME website for current cost information. - A check in the amount of the exam and additional fees (if applicable) is to be made out to the Icahn School of Medicine at Mount Sinai and submitted to Jennifer Reyes prior to taking the exam.